 Due to the large distance between these two cities, a flight is the best choice to save the time.
 The flight’s cost starts from 1,000 baht to 5,000 baht for 60 – 70 minutes on the sky, depending on the airline and the tourist season.
 Travelling by train is also convenient and popular, with a range of options from overnight sleeper trains to express ones, which depart from Bangkok’s Hua Lamphong Station.
 The trip will take between 12 and 15 hours with the cost varies from 800 – 2,000 baht depending on the level of the comfort you want.
 Despite the lengthy time, the train offers an opportunity to experience some of Thailand’s beautiful sceneries as you make your way to the north.
 The cheapest way to get to Chiang Mai from Bangkok is on a bus.
 Bus run roughly every hour, departing from Bangkok Mo Chit Station.
 The journey takes 9 – 12 hours to complete.
 The prices vary depending on which type of bus you opt for but expect somewhere between 450 and 850 baht.

 Travelling by train is convenient and popular.
-The trains depart from Bangkok’s Hua Lamphong Station and offers some of Thailand’s beautiful sceneries.
+The trains depart from Bangkok’s Hua Lamphong Station and offer some of Thailand’s beautiful sceneries (Photo: Tiki)

 Best time to visit Chiang Mai